prcutler/the-bootloader/docs/support.md

 The biggest support you can give is to tell a friend or rate and write a review of the show wherever you get your podcasts - it helps with discoverability.

-You can support the show [financially via GitHub Sponsors](https://github.com/sponsors/prcutler) (with more options coming soon).
-With your sponsorship, you'll join the list of sponsors below and can subscribe to a private podcast RSS feed giving you early access to one or both shows.
+## Support the Show

+You can support the show financially using GitHub Sponsors or Stripe, which can accept any credit card or Apple Pay.
+Please see the [below for more information](#sponsor-the-show).

+For only $5 per month, you can join the Supporter tier and help offset the costs of running the show.
+As a thank you, get a personalized RSS feed with early access to either The Bootloader or The CircuitPython Show or both.

 Your financial support goes directly to the expenses of running the show.
 For full transparency, I've shared the costs of running the show below.
 This excludes hardware costs.

-## Thank you
+## Thank you Supporters

 Thank you to our current sponsors: